New Georgia campaign: Vella Lavella

-Admiral Halsey had earlier seen the wisdom of bypassing the heavily fortified island of Kolombangara and invading Vella Lavella instead, the latter island lying closer to Bougainville and Rabaul and being less well defended.
+Halsey had earlier seen the wisdom of bypassing the heavily fortified island of Kolombangara and invading Vella Lavella instead, since Vella Lavella lay closer to Bougainville and Rabaul and was less well defended.
 Thus, a month before New Georgia was secured by the Allies, they landed a reconnaissance party on Vella Lavella to gain information about Japanese strength and dispositions as well as about suitable landing sites, before returning to Guadalcanal on 31 July.
 The village of Barakoma near the island's southeastern tip was selected as the landing place.
-A large invasion force of about 6,500 troops led by Major General Robert B. McClure, escorted by 12 destroyers under the command of Admiral Wilkinson was dispatched from Guadalcanal early on 14 August.
-That night, Japanese planes attacked multiple Allied bases, but completely missed this fleet headed for Vella Lavella.
+A large invasion force of about 6,500 troops led by Major General Robert B. McClure, escorted by 12 destroyers under the command of Wilkinson was dispatched from Guadalcanal early on 14 August.
+That night, Japanese planes attacked multiple Allied bases but completely missed this fleet headed for Vella Lavella.
 The next morning, disembarkation began at Barakoma.